 New England Conservatory awards institutional (NEC), federal, and state funding to eligible students.
 Federal and state eligibility is largely based on financial need.
 Institutional funding is awarded based on both a student's talent/merit and demonstrated financial need.

 Additionally, the Conservatory makes a limited amount of its funding available for awards based solely on a student's talent/merit.
 Those applicants whose level of financial need might not otherwise qualify them for institutional assistance may be considered for a merit-only award.
-Please note: awards based solely on merit will not exceed 50% of tuition.
 Application requirements are the same for all applicants, regardless of the type of financial assistance requested.

 - US Citizens and Permanent Residents only: Complete the Free Application for Federal Student Aid (FAFSA) by March 1 annually.